Estate & Legacy Intelligence

 • Inter-Vivos Trust (set up during lifetime)

-• Bypass probate delays (typically six to twenty-four months in Singapore)
+• Bypass probate delays (six to twenty-four months in Singapore)

 💡 Insurance policies held in trust bypass probate entirely and are paid directly to beneficiaries, completely shielding them from creditor claims.